DarshanScripts/stratego/README.md

 - Downsizing the board:
   -In order to do that, firstly we introduce the argument in the `cli()` function:
   ` p.add_argument("--size", type=int, default=10, help="Board size NxN")`

+## Regarding using Huggingface Datasets
+* First of all install Huggingface in your .venv or your local library with command: `pip install huggingface huggingface_hub datasets`.
+This allows you to use Huggingface functionalities in your circumstance as well as Huggingface client and its datasets.
+* Second, please be a memeber of your own Huggingface organization and make a dataset repository to share with team members.
+Change the repository name of `./datasets/uploader.py` with your own repository name, which does uploading your log files to the Huggingface datasets.
+* Thirdly, if you are able to be a member of the organization, make your own Huggingface token to use in your local authentication.
+Make sure to create this token as `WRITE`, not `FINE-GRAINED` and not `READ`.
+Since this token would be shown only once, make sure to save the token in your local repository as text file.
+* Finally, login on your terminal with command, `hf auth login`.
+Enter your generated token and do not set token as credential.
+After all, you are able to upload your log data after gameplays automatically to your Huggingface repository.